MicrosoftDocs/powerbi-docs/powerbi-docs/service-how-to-collaborate-distribute-dashboards-reports.md

 You might naturally put content in your My Workspace and share it from there.
 But workspaces are better for collaboration than My Workspace, because they allow co-ownership of content.
 You and your entire team can easily make updates or give others access.
 My Workspace is best used by individuals for one-off or personal content.

-Let’s imagine you have a finished dashboard you need to share with your colleagues.
+Let's imagine you have a finished dashboard you need to share with your colleagues.
 What's the best way to give them access to the dashboard?
 The answer depends on a number of factors.

 - If colleagues need to keep the dashboard up to date, or need access to all the content in the workspace, consider adding them to the workspace.
 - If colleagues just need to see that dashboard and not all the content in the workspace, you again have alternatives.
 If a few people need just that one dashboard, then sharing the dashboard could be the best solution.